The Brauer group of the moduli stack of elliptic curves: Introduction

 \section{Introduction}

 Brauer groups of fields have been considered since the times of Brauer and Noether; later Grothendieck generalized Brauer groups to the case of arbitrary schemes.
 Although both the definition via Azumaya algebras and the cohomological definition generalize to arbitrary Deligne--Mumford stacks, Brauer groups of stacks have so far mostly been neglected especially for stacks containing arithmetic information.
-One exception is Lieblich \cite{lieblich-arithmetic}, who computed the Brauer group $\Br(\B\mu_n)$ over a field and applied it to the period-index problem.
+Some exceptions are the use of Brauer groups of root stacks, as in the work of Chan--Ingalls~\cite{chan-ingalls} on the minimal model program for orders on surfaces, the work of Auel--Bernardara--Bolognesi~\cite{auel-bernardara-bolognesi} on derived categories of families of quadrics, and the work of Lieblich \cite{lieblich-arithmetic}, who computed the Brauer group $\Br(\B\mu_n)$ over a field and applied it to the period-index problem.
 In this paper, we study the Brauer group $\Br(\Mscr)$ of the moduli stack of elliptic curves $\Mscr=\Mscr_{1,1}$.